That Ringing In My Ear — That Hissing, Whistling, Pulsating Tone …

 In rare cases, tinnitus may be caused by a blood vessel disorder, resulting in pulsatile tinnitus.
 This type of tinnitus may be caused by a head or neck tumor, a buildup of cholesterol in the circulatory system, high blood pressure, turbulent blood flow, or malformation of the capillaries surrounding the ear.
 The result is a tinnitus that sends out pulsing signals in conjunction with the flow of your heartbeat.

-If you have pulsating tinnitus, you should contact us immediately for a hearing test and then see an Ear, Nose, & Throat physician.
+If you have pulsating tinnitus, you should contact us immediately for a hearing test and then see an ear, nose, and throat (ENT) physician.

 Is There a Cure?